bryandevelops/Hangedman/README.md

 # [Hangman](https://bryandevelops.github.io/Hangman/)

 #### Description
-**Hangman** is a simple guessing game played in the browser where players are tasked with guessing letters to form a secret word.
+**Hangman** is a guessing game played in the browser where players are tasked with guessing letters to form a secret word.
 The object of Hangman is to guess the secret word before the stick figure is hung.
 The player takes turns selecting letters to narrow the word down.

 ## Rules
 - The player clicks 'Start Game' followed by 'Confirm' to initiate a new game